 California consumer fraud lawyers know that the state has been at the forefront of the consumer rights movement for a long time.
 In 1970, the California State Legislature passed the Consumers Legal Remedies Act (CLRA) to safeguard customers against deception by businesses.
 The CLRA makes it unlawful to engage in unfair or misleading acts when selling goods or services to consumers.
 The CLRA is often applicable in cases involving false advertising claims and/or consumer fraud.
-For example, when a company uses a misleading advertisement to persuade someone to purchase a product or service, the misrepresentation may constitute a violation of the statute.
+For example, when a company uses a misleading advertisement to persuade someone to purchase a product or service, the misrepresentation may constitute a violation of both the CLRA and the Unfair Competition Law (UCL).
 The same is true when a deceptive or intentionally confusing ad causes a customer to trigger an automatic renewal policy.

 To learn more about the Consumers Legal Remedies Act, keep reading this blog.

 What Deceptive Business Practices Does the CLRA Prohibit?

 The California Consumers Legal Remedies Act, or CLRA, is a consumer statute that’s codified in Cal.
 Civil Code §§ 1750.
 The law allows plaintiffs to bring private civil actions against companies that use “unfair methods of competition and unfair or deceptive acts or practices in a transaction.”

 The CLRA explicitly prohibits certain deceptive business practices, including the following acts: